 - 2.33 ECTs should have formal assessments carried out by either the Headteacher or the induction tutor.
 Mentors should not carry out formal assessments unless they are also acting as the induction tutor (see Section 5 for further information about roles and responsibilities).
 ECTs should receive an assessment in the final term of the first year (term 3) and in the final term of the second year of induction (term 6).
 It is for institutions and ECTs to agree exactly when the assessment dates are set.
-Evidence used in assessments should be clear and transparent and copies provided to the ECT and Appropriate Body. - 2.34 Evidence for assessments must be drawn from the ECT's work as a teacher during their induction.
+Evidence used in assessments should be clear and transparent and copies provided to the ECT and Appropriate Body.
+Where an ECT is absent at the point a formal assessment is scheduled, any outstanding formal assessment should not be made until the ECT returns. - 2.34 Evidence for assessments must be drawn from the ECT's work as a teacher during their induction.
 To ensure evidence gathering is not burdensome for the ECT, formal assessment meetings should be informed by evidence gathered during progress reviews and assessment periods leading up to the formal assessment.
 This will consist of existing documents and working documents.
 There is no need for the ECT to create anything new for the formal assessment, they should draw from their work as a teacher and from their induction programme.
 Judgements made during the induction period should relate directly to the Teachers' Standards and should not be made against the ECF (see paragraph 1.8). - 2.35 ECTs should be kept up to date on their progress.
 There should be nothing unexpected. - 2.36 Formal assessment reports should be completed for both formal assessments.
 These reports should clearly show assessment of the ECT's performance against the Teachers' Standards at the time of the assessment. - 2.37 The final assessment meeting is at the end of the induction period, and will form the basis of the Headteacher's recommendation to the Appropriate Body as to whether, having completed their induction period, the ECT's performance against the Teachers' Standards is satisfactory, unsatisfactory, or whether or not an extension should be considered.
 This recommendation should be recorded on the final assessment report. - 2.38 Once assessment reports have been completed, the ECT should add their comments.
 They should then be signed by the induction tutor, headteacher and the ECT.
 Once signed, the ECT should be given the original and a copy sent to the Appropriate Body shortly after each meeting, and within 10 working days of the final assessment meeting.
 These may be submitted electronically.